raphaelmourad/CNN-for-genomics-training/README.md

-# Training on CNN and basic ML for genomics
+# Training on CNN for genomics

 ![plot](header_googlesites.png)